Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 24 – Spend the day at Serra Grande

 Serra Grande is a small and quiet village located in the municipality of Uruçuca, about 30km from Itacaré.
-We did this private tour with Alessandro from Margueta Turismo, who picked me up at my accommodation and took me to visit the Mirante Serra Grande (lookout), the beautiful Prainha (of Serra Grande), and Pé de Serra beach.
+We did this private tour with Alessandro from Margueta Turismo, who picked me up at my accommodation and took me to Mirante Serra Grande (lookout), the beautiful Prainha (of Serra Grande), and Pé de Serra beach.

 If you love paradise beaches with natural pools, don’t miss Prainha!
 It was one of the best beaches I visited in the region, but remember that you have to walk to get there.